printto/Simple-Text-to-Speech/README.md

 #### For the program's proposal is [here](https://github.com/printto/Simple-Text-to-Speech/blob/master/proposal.pdf).

+### Goal of this project
+This project was created back in 2017 for me (repository owner) to study creating a program in Java.
+This project was used in OOP course 2017 (my 1st year of Software Engineering at Kasetsart University) as my course project.

 ### Library used
 - AudioInputStream
   Use for opening audio file stream.
 - Clip
   Use for audio file.

 ### Design Pattern used
 - Composite - Java developers need the Composite pattern because we often must manipulate composites exactly the same way we manipulate primitive objects.
 [Read more about Composite design pattern](http://www.javaworld.com/article/2074564/learn-java/a-look-at-the-composite-design-pattern.html)
 - Observer - Observer pattern is used when there is one-to-many relationship between objects such as if one object is modified, its depenedent objects are to be notified automatically.
 Observer pattern falls under behavioral pattern category.
 [Read more about Observer design pattern](https://www.tutorialspoint.com/design_pattern/observer_pattern.htm)